Choosing a Cloud-Based Legal Practice Management System

 ‣‣ Training and support included

-What is a Law Practice Management System?
+What is a Cloud-Based Legal Practice Management System?

 In essence, a law practice management system is business management for law firms.
 Many of the same issues that apply to law firms also apply to ‘regular businesses,’ including questions of technology choice (hardware and software), billing and accounting software, client communication tools, etc.